What is js13kGames?

 The competition is focusing on the package size, but learning from others is also very important.
 Please provide two sources of your game - first one should be minified and zipped to fit in the 13 kB limit (sent via the form) and the second one should be in a readable form with descriptive variable names and comments (hosted on GitHub).

 You can't use any libraries, images or data files hosted on server or services that provide any type of data (for example Google Fonts are not allowed).
 Your game should work offline (Desktop and Mobile categories, not applicable to Server) and all the game assets should fit in the package(s) size limit.
 If you manage to shrink your favorite library below 13 kilobytes including the code itself, then you can use whatever you want, just remember about the 13 kB limit.

-The main theme of the competition in 2014 is The Elements: Earth, Water, Air and Fire.
-It is optional, so you can use it, use part of it (one Element), or drop it.
+The main theme of the competition in 2015 will be announced on 13th August 2015.
+It will be optional, so you can use it, use part of it, or drop it.
 Remember that there will be bonus points for implementing the theme in your game.

 You have to have the rights for every asset used in your game.
 Remember that the submitted games will be published and made available for everybody to see.

 Do not submit any old games or demos - you have a whole month to work on something new and fresh, this should be more than enough.